Stationary Black Holes: Classification of stationary solutions (``No hair theorems")

 \section{Classification of stationary solutions (``No hair theorems")}

 We confine attention to the ``outside region" of black holes, the domain of outer communications (d.o.c.).\footnote{Except for the so-called degenerate case discussed later, the ``inside"(black hole) region is not stationary, so that this restriction already follows from the requirement of stationarity.} For reasons of space we only consider vacuum solutions; there exists a similar theory for electro-vacuum black holes.
 (There is a somewhat less developed theory for black hole spacetimes in the presence of nonabelian gauge fields, see the review by Gal'tsov and Volkov.)
 In connection with a collapse scenario the vacuum condition begs the question: collapse of what?
-The answer is twofold: First there are large classes of solutions of Einstein equations describing pure gravitational waves.
+The answer is twofold: First, there are large classes of solutions of Einstein equations describing pure gravitational waves.
 It is believed that sufficiently strong such solutions will form black holes.
 (Whether or not they will do that is related to the \emph{cosmic censorship conjecture}, discussed in the article on Spacetime Topology, Global Structure and Singularities in this encyclopedia.)
 Consider, next, a dynamical situation in which matter is initially present.
-The conditions imposed in this section correspond then to a final state in which matter has either been radiated away to infinity, or has been swallowed by the black hole (as in the spherically symmetric Oppenheimer-Snyder collapse described above).
+The conditions imposed in this section correspond then to a final state in which matter has either been radiated away to infinity, or has been swallowed by the black hole (as in the spherically symmetric Oppenheimer--Snyder collapse described above).

-Based on the facts below, it is expected that the d.o.c.'s of appropriately regular, stationary, vacuum black holes are isometrically diffeomorphic to those of Kerr black holes:
+Based on the facts below, it is conjectured that the d.o.c.'s of appropriately regular, stationary, vacuum black holes are isometrically diffeomorphic to those of Kerr black holes: